General Institutional Information

 Price of Attendance

-Tuition at the Cleveland campus is currently $16,990 for radio and television broadcasting and $11,250 for emphasis programs.
+Tuition at the Cleveland campus is currently $18,495 for the Radio and Television Broadcasting Program, Digital Media Production is currently $18,495 and $12,175 for Emphasis programs.
 Tuition charges are divided evenly between the two terms.
-All students also pay a $125 Enrollment Fee and an Ohio Student Information Fee of $25.
-Books and lab fees are included in tuition charges.
+All students also pay a $125 Registration Fee and an Technology Fee of $30 Books and lab fees are included in tuition charges.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below: